 The case law has tightened both sides.
 Buzzoni v HMRC [2013] EWCA Civ 1684 set out the donor-detriment test for what constitutes a reserved benefit; the Court of Appeal held that a benefit only counts if it is enjoyed at the donee's expense.
 Phizackerley v HMRC [2007] STC (SCD) 328 caught a cohabiting spouse's half-share gift despite the parties' belief in the carve-out.
 CIR v Eversden [2003] EWCA Civ 668 closed the spouse-exemption GROB scheme, with FA 2003 statutorily confirming the closure.

-The practical filter for the family home: if you continue to live in a property after gifting it, either (i) you pay full market rent and document it, or (ii) the donee genuinely shares the occupation and the s.102B(4) conditions are met.
-There is no third sustainable route.
+The practical filter for the family home is short.
+If you carry on living in a property after gifting it, either you pay full market rent and document it, or whoever you gave it to genuinely shares the occupation and the s.102B(4) conditions are met.
+There is no third route that survives contact with HMRC.

-For the full statute walkthrough and case-law, see our GROB s.102 family home shared occupation s.102B UK mechanics page and the gift with reservation of benefit entry-tier orientation.
+For the full statute walkthrough and case-law, see our GROB s.102 family home shared occupation s.102B UK mechanics page, and our gift with reservation of benefit guide for the basics.

 The CGT silent killer

-The piece of the puzzle that amateur calculations miss most often is the capital gains uplift on death under TCGA 1992 s.62.
-Beneficiaries inherit at probate market value; the deceased's accrued gain is wiped out for CGT purposes.
+The thing most back-of-envelope calculations miss is the capital gains uplift on death under TCGA 1992 s.62.
+Beneficiaries inherit at probate market value, and the gain that built up during your ownership is wiped out for CGT purposes.
+Gift the asset in your lifetime instead and you throw that away.

-For the family home occupied throughout as principal residence, the CGT exposure on a lifetime gift is typically zero because PRR (private residence relief under TCGA 1992 s.222) eliminates the gain.
-The CGT silent killer bites hardest on appreciated property that is NOT the donor's principal residence: an inherited BTL, a property the donor moved out of years ago, a second home.
-For those assets the lifetime gift crystallises 24% residential CGT on the gain immediately, with no holdover available (because s.260 holdover requires a chargeable transfer; non-business property gifted as a PET is not a chargeable transfer).
+For a family home you have lived in throughout as your main residence, the CGT on a lifetime gift is usually zero, because PRR (private residence relief under TCGA 1992 s.222) covers the gain.
+Where CGT bites hardest is appreciated property that is not your main home: an inherited buy-to-let, somewhere you moved out of years ago, a second home.
+Gift one of those in your lifetime and it crystallises 24% residential CGT on the gain straight away, with no holdover available (s.260 holdover needs a chargeable transfer, and non-business property gifted as a PET is not one).

-The order of the routes therefore changes depending on which asset is being considered.
-For the principal-residence family home with full PRR cover, the IHT-saving lifetime gift routes (B and C) are CGT-clean.
-For a long-held BTL with no PRR, the same routes can be CGT-disastrous: the £200k IHT saving disappears against the £150k+ CGT cost.
+So the right order of the routes depends entirely on which asset you are looking at.
+For the main-residence family home with full PRR cover, the lifetime gift routes (B and C) are CGT-clean.
+For a long-held buy-to-let with no PRR, the same routes can be a disaster: the £200k of IHT you save vanishes against £150k or more of CGT.

 Intestacy: what happens if there is no will